darrenburns/ward/README.md

 This project is a work in progress.
 Some of the features that are currently available in a basic form are listed below.

 * Modular setup/teardown with fixtures and dependency injection
-* Highly readable, colourful diffs intended to be as readable as possible
+* Colourful, human readable diffs allowing you to quickly pinpoint issues
 * A human readable assertion API
 * Tested on Mac OS, Linux, and Windows